HenarB/controldedistanciapelota/README.md

     ##-- Ball & Beam control using Simulink-Arduino --##

-This files are intended to be used for educational purpuse
+This files are intended to be used for educational purpuse.

 * Arduino code for the IR distance sensor
 * Simulink blocks for modeling: